-- 1. Connect the battery cable or replace the fuse. - 2.
-Open and close the driver's door more than two times with the ignition key in the LOCK position.
+- Connect the battery cable or replace the fuse. - Open and close the driver's door more than 2 times with the ignition switch in the LOCK position.

 The entry/exit function should now work properly.

 SYSTEM OPERATION

 The automatic drive positioner system will not work or will stop operating under the following conditions: